noroutine/tobacco-bootstrap/README.md

 About JPA and database access
 -----------------------------

-I didn't bother to configure JPA or Spring Security to create another zillion-and-one archetype for 3-tier Spring web app.
-It's overkill and just narrow-minded to require database for any project.
+I didn't bother to configure JPA to create another zillion-and-one archetype for 3-tier Spring web app.
+It's overkill to require full-blown JPA persistence and/or ORM mapping for any project.
 If you need it - you can still set it up though.

 All needed stuff is still there for you to configure or remove at all if you don't need it - it's just commented out and not used from start.